Office-of-Digital-Services/California-State-Web-Template-Development/publish/readme.md

 };
 ```

-At references in your template files
+Add references in your template files

 ```html
 <head>